annarufas/matlab-GRL2024-scripts/README.md

 This project uses various raw oceanographic datasets downloaded from online repositories, stored in the `./data/raw/` folder.

-- Particle concentration measurements from the Underwater Vision Profiler 5 (UVP5) downloaded from the Ecotaxa repository hosted by [IFREMER](https://ecopart.obs-vlfr.fr).
+- Particle concentration measurements from the Underwater Vision Profiler 5 (UVP5) downloaded from the EcoPart repository hosted by [IFREMER](https://ecopart.obs-vlfr.fr).
 This dataset is stored in the subfolder `./data/raw/UVP5`.
 - Particulate organic carbon (POC) flux measurements from sediment traps and radionuclides, a compilation that we made for this study.
 The file, `dataset_s0_trap_and_radionuclide_compilation.xlsx`, is not available within this repository as it contains data owned by other authors that are not in a preservation repository.
 References for constructing this dataset are provided in the Supporting Information of our paper, Tables S1-S6.

 Due to their large size, the following datasets are not included in `./data/raw/` but instructions for acquiring them are provided.
 Place the corresponding `.mat` files in `./data/raw/`.